isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-dust-mites-bite.markdown

 - NB: an adult human will shed about 500 million flakes of their dead skin daily.
 Dust mites measure about 1/100 inch in length and so it's only visible through a microscope.
 The symptoms of dust mites for humans include itching and sneezing - but these can be related to chiggers, ticks, and spiders.
 **But do dust mites bite humans?
-No, the mouthparts of dust mites are quite rudimentary and so they can't sting or bite humans.�**
+No, the mouthparts of dust mites are quite rudimentary and so they can't sting or bite humans. **
 - **On the contrary, dust mites will eat their own cast of skins and poop or fungi, pollen, pet skin, and flakes of dead human skin.**
 We've seen that dust mites will not bite or sting humans ( [this is unlike other mite species](https://pestpolicy.com/best-fungicide-powdery-mildew/)